 What if my application is unsuccessful?

 If your application is unsuccessful there is no right to appeal.
-This is because following on from your assessment with the Occupational Therapist we will send you your assessment to read and you will have the opportunity to add in any further information you feel was relevant at the time of the assessment.
+We will send you your assessment to read and you will have the opportunity to add in any further information you feel was relevant at the time of the assessment.
 We can only consider information relevant at that time so it is important that you read the completed assessment carefully and tell us everything we need to know about your circumstances at that time.
 It maybe that your assessment shows that you would qualify for a Parking Bay due to your disability but that to install one where you live is technically impossible.
 You will be informed of this so that you know, that unless the environment changes, you will not be able to have a Parking Bay at your property.